bellstrand/totp-generator/README.md

 	period: 60,
 	timestamp: 1465324707000,
 })
-console.log(token) // prints a token using all custom settings combined
+console.log(otp) // prints a token using all custom settings combined
 ```

 ## What do I use this library for?